-EFFECTIVE DATE: AUTHORITY: CROSS REFERENCES: January 1, 2003 Sections 5, 6, and 7 of the Act .
-Item AP1-1-5, Coverage under Act - Workers ; Item AP1-4-2, Requesting a Variance from a General Exemption , of the Assessment Manual ; Policy item #8.00, Admission of Workers, Employers, and Independent Operators ; Policy item #67.31, Volunteer Workers Admitted by the Board Under Section 5 ; Policy item #67.33, Sisters in Catholic Institutions ; Policy item #67.34, Emergency Services Workers , of the Rehabilitation Services &amp; Claims Manual , Volume II.
-HISTORY: October 21, 2020 - Housekeeping amendments to the Act portion of the Background section to reflect amendments to the Act by the Workers Compensation Amendment Act, 2020 (Bill 23 of 2020), in effect August 14, 2020.
+January 1, 2003 Sections 5, 6, and 7 of the Act.
+Item AP1-1-1, Coverage under Act - Determining Workplace Status; Item AP1-4-2, Requesting a Variance from a General Exemption, of the Assessment Manual; Policy item #8.00, Admission of Workers, Employers, and Independent Operators; Policy item #67.31, Volunteer Workers Admitted by the Board Under Section 5; Policy item #67.33, Sisters in Catholic Institutions; Policy item #67.34, Emergency Services Workers , of the Rehabilitation Services & Claims Manual , Volume II.
+October 21, 2020 - Housekeeping amendments to the Act portion of the Background section to reflect amendments to the Act by the Workers Compensation Amendment Act, 2020 (Bill 23 of 2020), in effect August 14, 2020.
 April 6, 2020 - Housekeeping changes consequential to implementing the Workers Compensation Act , R.S.B.C.
 2019, c.
-1. Replaces in part Policies No. 20:10:40 and 40:20:50 of the Assessment Policy Manual and Decisions No. 161 and 165 of volumes 1 - 6 of the Workers' Compensation Reporter .
-APPLICATION: This Item results from the 2002 "editorial" consolidation of all assessment policies into the Assessment Manual .
+1. November 1, 2006 - Editorial amendment to the PRACTICE section.
+January 1, 2003 - Replaced in part Policies No. 20:10:40 and 40:20:50 of the Assessment Policy Manual and Decisions No. 161 and 165 of volumes 1 - 6 of the Workers' Compensation Reporter.
+This Item results from the 2002 "editorial" consolidation of all assessment policies into the Assessment Manual .
 The POLICY in this Item continues the substantive requirements of the policies and items referred to in the HISTORY as they existed prior to the Effective Date, with any wording changes necessary to reflect legislative and other changes since the policies and items referred to in the history were issued.